 How can you hear more about the plans and have your say?

-As our plans for Regent Street progress, we’re keen to invite thoughts and feedback, to ensure we’re delivering the best possible destination.
+We’re keen to invite thoughts and feedback, to ensure we’re delivering the best possible destination.

 We’ll be sharing more information on how you can register for updates and share your thoughts about these plans alongside the longer term future of Regent Street in the coming weeks.